scottmillers/Terraform/aws/catalyst8000v/README.md

 # Deploying Cisco Catalyst 8000V for SD-WAN & Routing to AWS

 ## Problem Statement
--	The [AWS Marketplace has the Cisco Catalyst 8000v software](https://aws.amazon.com/marketplace/pp/prodview-rohvq2cjd4ccg) as a Amazon Machine Image, or AMI.
-You use this AMI to create a EC2 instance which will have the Cisco 8000V software installed
+-	The AWS Marketplace has the [Cisco Catalyst 8000v software](https://aws.amazon.com/marketplace/pp/prodview-rohvq2cjd4ccg) as a Amazon Machine Image, or AMI.
+You use this AMI to create a EC2 instance
 -	The [Cisco Catalyst 8000v documentation for AWS](https://www.cisco.com/c/en/us/td/docs/routers/C8000V/AWS/deploying-c8000v-on-amazon-web-services/overview.html) says to use the AMI from the AWS Marketplace
 -	Texas Division of Information Resources, and their cloud service provider Rackspace, does not allow us to use the AWS Marketplace